 It’s an 8-speed groupset and is aimed at beginner and new cyclists, and so you have triple (53/39/30) and compact (50/34) chainset options, along with an 11-34 cassette.
 Getting up climbs won’t be a problem with the lowest gearing available with Claris.

 Buy Shimano Claris if you’re on a budget

 We can't have a guide to Shimano groupsets and not mention the brakes.
 Shimano offers a choice of regular dual pivot or newer direct mount brake calipers, and also an increasing choice of disc brakes.
 Most groupsets now have dedicated disc brakes, and there still plenty of 'non-series' disc brakes around too, with options for electronic and mechanical shifting.
 The 105 R7000 disc brakes haven't yet reached retailers.

 Shimano says these are its first discs designed specifically for road bikes, rather than being adapted from mountain bike brakes.
 At an RRP of £450 per end for the mechanical-shifting version they're also the most expensive brakes Shimano has ever made.
 Like the R785 and RS685 brakes, below, they're available with 140mm and 160mm CenterLock rotors.

 Disc brakes have numerous advantages over rim brakes: they're less affected by water; they're unaffected by rim damage and they provide finer control over braking power than is possible with rim brakes.

 Hydraulic brakes also self-centre and automatically compensate for pad wear, neither of which you get with cables, and both of which are real benefits.

-Buy if: You want Shimano's latest and best disc brakes — and you have deep pockets.
+Buy if: You want Shimano's best disc brakes — and you have deep pockets.